-This is the first of a suite of four professional experience courses within the Bachelor of Education (Primary) program.
+This is the first of a suite of four Professional Experience courses within the Bachelor of Education (Primary) program.
 This course provides an introduction to school life through workshops and school visits.
 It introduces students to current and long-standing educational trends.
 It challenges students to explore the basis of educational practices and the ways that these have been informed and influenced by the media and public domain.
-This course contains 10 days of professional experience with a focus on structured observation and hands-on classroom assistance.
-The course will also build on and apply knowledge developed across the first year of the Bachelor of Education (Primary) program.
+This course contains 10 days of Professional Experience, 5 single days plus a 1-week block with a focus on observation and hands-on classroom assistance.